suzuki-shunsuke/nllint/README.md

 ## Install

 nllint is a single binary written in [Go](https://go.dev/).
-So you only need to install an execurable file into `$PATH`.
+So you only need to install an executable file into `$PATH`.

 1. [Homebrew](https://brew.sh/)